Five indispensable criteria for increasing employee protection in the pharmaceutical industry

 • Separators and airlocks installed within the production lines ensure that the dust generated remains where it is created and is not spread further.

-• To create a safe environment, the air can still be purified.
+• To create a safe environment, the air can also be cleaned.

-An effective solution here is special filter units or dedusting systems, which remove even the finest particles from the air through their special filter technology, thereby creating the purest air.
+An effective solution here are special filter systems or dust extraction systems, which use special filter technology to remove even the finest particles from the air and thus create the purest air.

 The choice of dust filtering equipment is wide.
 For the tablet production processes presented here, dedusting systems are suitable which, with a suitable dust collection system, ensure that the particles are collected shortly after swirling by means of a suction effect and separated in the filter system via a piping system.
 Active exhaust air dedusters are used, for example, to prevent dust-laden air from escaping into the environment during the production of powder granules.
 These dedusting units are often installed at the end of the process, take in the so-called raw gas (=dust-laden air) and separate the dust particles from the air flow.

 The primary purpose of the dust collection system is therefore to safely remove the dust from the production area and thus from the direct danger zone of the employees and their health.
-Therefore, it is imperative to precisely define the following five criteria for the selection of such equipment and to select the appropriate protective measures for the defined process and with the described substances.
+This underlines the importance of employee protection in the industry, where safety in the workplace is a top priority.
+It is therefore essential to precisely define the following five criteria for the selection of such equipment and to select the appropriate protective measures for the defined process and with the described substances in order to ensure employee protection.

 1. classification of occupational exposure to dust (OEL)